-Antonio Garcia is a Spanish racing driver who has an impressive record in sports car racing, with three victories at Le Mans 24 Hours, two wins at Daytona 24 Hours, three wins at Sebring 12 Hours and two GT racing championship titles on his account.
+Antonio Garcia is a Spanish racing driver who has an impressive record in sports car racing, with three victories at Le Mans 24 Hours, two wins at Daytona 24 Hours, three wins at Sebring 12 Hours and three GT racing championship titles on his account.
 He currently drives for Corvette Racing in the IMSA SportsCar Championship, joining the team in 2009.

 Earlier in a career, he gained some success in open-wheel racing and touring car championships.